Bushcare is back, please see the 2021 Bushcare calendar below for locations of Bushcare groups and session times.

 Volunteer Bushcare groups meet monthly at various reserves across Blacktown City, and complete bush regeneration activities such as planting locally native plants, removing weeds, and tasks which improve the natural surroundings.

 Bushcare groups involve residents that have an interest in the local environment, and who enjoy the outdoors, working with other like-minded people in the community to improve local bushland reserves.
-Download the 2020 Bushcare calendar(PDF, 182KB).
+Downloard the 2021 Calendar(PDF, 1MB) .

 Become a bushcare volunteer